potassco/fastlane/README.md

 # large_neighbourhood_search

-The goal of this project is to implement a extensive and easily modifiable implementation of LNS using the tools of [potassco](https://potassco.org/).
+The goal of this project is to implement an extensive and easily modifiable implementation of LNS using the tools of [potassco](https://potassco.org/).
 A detailed documentation can be build in `./doc` as described in `./doc/README.md`, after a successful installation described below.

 ## Installation